Lower Gravity Demonstratable Testbed for Space Robot Experiments: SYSTEM DESIGN AND INTEGRATION

 In the CoreXY schematic of \fig{testfield}, if the two belt feeds driven by the left and right stepping motors are {$\Delta a$} and {$\Delta b$}, respectively, and these can be obtained from {$\Delta x$} and {$\Delta y$} as computed in Eq.~\eq{ab}.

 Two timing belt feeds are determined using Eq.~\eq{xy} and Eq.~\eq{ab}.
 The control input of the stepping motors is determined by PID control.
-All the data is sent to the operation PC and logged by ROS software.
+The data is logged by ROS software.